qanhnn12/8-Week-SQL-Challenge/Case Study #5 - Data Mart/Solution/D. Bonus Question.md

 | Shopify  | 520181589    | 568836201   | 9.35        |

 **Insights and recommendations:**
-* For platforms, the Shopify stores saw an increase of 9.35% while the Retail decreased slightly by 0.59%.
+* The Shopify stores saw an increase in sales of 9.35% while the Retail slightly decreased by 0.59%.
 * Danny should put more products with sustanable packages in Shopify stores.

 ### 3. Sales changes by ```age_band```
 ```TSQL